Power density, RDS(on) and miniaturization

 Nexperia_document_whitepaper_DFN_Wave_Soldering_2020.pdf | Whitepaper: Can DFNs be successfully wave soldered? | White paper | 2020-09-01 |

-If you have a support question, let us know.
-If you are in need of design support, let us know and fill in the answer form, well get back to you shortly.
+Please contact us if you have any questions.
+If you are in need of design support, please fill in the technical support form, we will get back to you shortly.

 Frequently Asked Questions